 Developing drugs against Neglected Tropical Diseases

 Our Wellcome Centre for Anti-Infectives Research (WCAIR) and Drug Discovery Unit (DDU) are developing new methods, technologies and processes that will make drug discovery for neglected tropical diseases faster and smarter.

 Recent exciting programmes include the development of a single exposure treatment for malaria and the development of new therapeutics for the treatment of patients with visceral leishmaniasis.
 A recent award from the Bill and Melinda Gates Foundation is allowing our scientists to continue to tackle tuberculosis.

 Training those working within countries most affected by Neglected Tropical Diseases

 Our Wellcome Centre for Anti-Infectives Research is developing the capacity for research in drug discovery by working with partners to train scientists from countries most affected by neglected tropical diseases through placements in Dundee, short courses, expert visits and online resources.

-Outside the lab the our scientists serve on a number of funding committees, strategy boards and advisory groups to guide policy makers towards effective and strategic policy-making and ensure that good governance is informed by research excellence.
+Outside the lab, our scientists serve on a number of funding committees, strategy boards and advisory groups that help guide policy makers to shape the current and future direction of science.